panshuljindal/eloquent-ai/README.md

 ## Deployment plan (AWS)

 Current state
-- Backend is deployed on a single EC2 instance running the Dockerized FastAPI app.
-Requests terminate at a reverse proxy, which forwards to Gunicorn/Uvicorn.
+- Backend is deployed on a single EC2 instance running the FastAPI app.
 API base exposed at `http://18.223.20.255:5000`.
-- Frontend is not deployed yet; run locally pointing to the API base.
+- Frontend is deployed on a single EC2 instance serving the Frontend.
+API base exposed at `http://18.218.235.66:3000`

 Target architecture (scalable, production‑ready)
 1) Containerization & registry